collegeconnect/CollegeConnect/README.md

 Later it was converted to be a _app for every college_ and course in India

 The app is primarily in Java and is tighly coupled as it was developed as a project to learn Android Development.
-If anyone wishes to contibute to migrate the application to MVVM architecture please contact the repo maintainers as we'd be more than happy to port to MVVM
+If anyone wishes to contibute to migrate the application to MVVM architecture please contact the repo [Maintainers](https://github.com/sakshampruthi/CollegeConnect#maintainers-and-developers) as we'd be more than happy to port to MVVM

 <img src = "/Images/login.png" width="235" height="500"/> <img src = "/Images/home_light.png" width="235" height="500"/><img src = "/Images/home_dark.png" width="235" height="500"/>